A Taste of Honduras in Tela

-The Garifuna are the descendents of shipwrecked slaves and Carib Indians whose long history culminated in 1796 when the British expelled them to Roatán.
-They brought Afro-Caribbean culture to Belize, coastal Guatemala and Honduras – drum-based music, rice-and-beans cooking, and friendly people who speak Spanish, English, and the English-derived but nearly incomprehensible Creole.
+The Garifuna are the descendants of shipwrecked slaves and Carib Indians whose long history culminated in 1796 when the British expelled them to Roatán.
+They brought Afro-Caribbean culture to Belize, coastal Guatemala, and Honduras – drum-based music, rice-and-beans cooking, and friendly people who speak Spanish, English, and the English-derived but nearly incomprehensible Creole.

 My trip to Tela involves two boats, two chicken buses, two taxis, a passenger van, and a total of eighteen hours of travel.
 From foreigner hangout Placencia in southern Belize, a little boat takes me through mangrove waterways to the mainland, where I wait in the hot sun on the side of the road for the chicken bus.

 Chicken buses are standard public transportation in Central America.
 Refurbished US school buses, they stop everywhere, play loud punta rock, and occasionally break down.
 At least during stops and breakdowns you can buy fresh mangos and coconut bread.

 Two hours later I get off the bus in the sleepy town of Punta Gorda and meet other foreigners looking for boat tickets to Guatemala.
 Rob from Edmonton, traveling by bicycle for six months, is headed to Livingston.
 Three Canadian girls are traveling to Puerto Barrios and then into Honduras, like me.